 How long does an exclusion order bar you from Canada?+

-A standard exclusion order bars you for 1 year from the date you leave Canada.
-An exclusion order for misrepresentation bars you for 5 years.
-After the exclusion period, you may apply to return through normal immigration channels, subject to current admissibility requirements.
+A standard exclusion order bars you for 1 year after the order is enforced (IRPR s.225).
+An exclusion order issued for misrepresentation bars you for 5 years (IRPR s.225(3)).
+During the bar you generally need written authorization to return; after the bar ends, you may apply through normal immigration channels, subject to current admissibility requirements.

 What happens if I try to enter Canada with a deportation order and no ARC?+